MatchuPitchu/css-summary/03_Flex, Grid, Float.md

 ### Grid: auto-fill and auto-fit to build responsive layouts

 - `auto-fill` creates automatically as many tracks as fit in the grid container's width (1000px/100px = 10 col tracks), also empty tracks when there are NOT enough grid items
-- `auto-fit` creates automatically as many tracks as fit in the grid container, BUT if track can NOT be filled with available grid items, then these tracks collapse to width 0
+- `auto-fit` creates automatically as many tracks as fit in the grid container, BUT if less tracks than space in container, then these tracks collapse to width 0
 - combined with `minmax()`, you can easily create responsive layouts

 ```SCSS